 How Long Can I Stay on My Parents’ Insurance

-Most of us who are still under the care of the care of our parents have the privilege of benefiting from our parents’s insurance.
-During a certain age range, young adults can stay on their parents’s health insurance.
+Most of us still under our parents have the privilege of benefiting from our parent’s insurance.
+During a certain age range, young adults can stay on their parent’s health insurance.
 Unfortunately, once a young adult exceeds the maximum age, they are required to get their insurance coverage.
-The maximum age a young adult can stay on their parent’s insurance is 26 years.
-Once you reach the age of 26, you are required to get an insurance policy.

 How Long Can I Stay on My Parents' Insurance